High-flux neutron generation by laser-accelerated ions from single- and double-layer targets: Author contributions statement

 \section{Author contributions statement}

-The overall high brightness laser-driven neutron sources project has been proposed by J.F. and S.N.C., with discussion with L.G.
-V.H. and L.G. set up the simulations, which V.H. analysed, with discussions with L.G., X.D., and J.F.
-V.H. wrote the bulk of the paper, with contributions from J.F., S.N.C and L.G.
+The overall project on bright laser-driven neutron sources has been proposed by J.F. and S.N.C., with discussion with L.G..
+V.H. and L.G. set up all the simulations, except those run with \textsc{mcnp-6} which were set up by V.L..
+V.H. analysed all simulations, with discussions with L.G., X.D. and J.F..
+V.H. wrote the bulk of the paper, with contributions from L.G., J.F. and S.N.C..